jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (d) has full access to any other thing that relates to the organisation’s performance of duties under this Act and the organisation's ability to meet the criteria set out in section 122(1).

 ### 124 Appointment of inspectors
-(1) There may from time to time be appointed under the State Sector Act 1988 suitable persons to be inspectors for the purposes of this Act.
+(1) The Director-General may from time to time appoint persons employed in the State sector to be inspectors for the purposes of this Act.
 (2) The Minister may from time to time, on the recommendation of an approved organisation, appoint any person to be an inspector for the purposes of this Act.
 (3) Every inspector appointed under subsection (2)— (a) must be appointed either—